10 Tips for capturing spring

 7) Control the chaos.
 The best springs are a riot of color, scents and sounds.
 A few years ago, we had a late spring in Ohio when everything bloomed at once--forsythia next to lilacs, roses in bud while the daffodils were still waiving their yellow heads.
 It was amazing.
 One of my amateur photographer friends went out with her digital camera to capture glorious streetscapes but came home disappointed.
 Her pictures were cluttered and flat, a common problem.
 In a park or arboretum surrounded by beauty, our eyes move from sky to blossom to ground while our other senses are registering the bird songs and perfume of the flowers.
 Our brain puts it all together and we perceive the brilliant bits as a whole.
 The camera is more discriminating.
 So, to bring that magnificent medium view to life, you'll want to use foreground-background composition techniques.
 Put a big splash of color near the camera and then use receding color in the background to re-create the sensation your brain perceives in nature.
 Concentrate on crisp compositions with a specific focal point in the foreground, even when you're going for the big picture.

 8) Keep it Simple.
 Always, always, simplify your background.
 I don't use a tripod so much because I often shoot at f2.0 with my Olympus macro lens.
-With a compact camera like the XZ-1 this is also possible, but many other compact cameras are f3.5 or f4.0 wide open, this will still work up close.
+With a compact camera like the XZ-1 and TG-3 this is also possible, but many other compact cameras are f3.5 or f4.0 wide open, this will still work up close.
 Use a reasonable ISO of 200 or 400 and you will still have a shutter speed that will allow you to shoot handheld.
 Enable your camera's image stabilization mode and you'll be set.
 I can hand hold well down to 1/30 of a second, but I like to aim for 1/125 sec when possible.
 Of course, for a once in a lifetime shot or if I'm in no particular hurry, I'll use a tripod.

 9) Hold on.
 If you don't have a tripod or the light is too low to use a high shutter speed, experiment with using long shutter speeds hand held at a 1/8th second.
 You don't always have to shoot with a high shutter speed to have sharp images.
 Consider also experimenting with motion blur in low light.
 With a little controlled movement, you can interject an element of mystery.